 Sec.
-24. May have contracts and agreements with other associations.
-Any association may, upon resolution adopted by its board of directors, enter into all necessary and proper contracts and agreements and make all necessary and proper stipulations, agreements, contracts and arrangements with any other co-operative corporation, association or associations, formed in this or in any other state, for the co-operative and more economical carrying on of its business or any part or parts thereof.
-Any two or more associations may, by agreement, unite in employing and using or may separately employ and use the same personnel, methods, means and agencies for carrying on and conducting their respective businesses.
+23. May have contracts and agreements with other associations.
+1923, c.
+88, § 24.
+Any association may, upon resolution adopted by its board of directors, enter into all necessary and proper contracts and agreements and make all necessary and proper stipulations, agreements, contracts, and arrangements with any other cooperative corporation, association, or associations, formed in this or in any other state, for the cooperative and more economical carrying on of its business or any part or parts thereof.
+Any two or more associations may, by agreement, unite in employing and using or may separately employ and use the same personnel, methods, means, and agencies for carrying on and conducting their respective businesses.

 Sec.
-25. Rights and remedies apply to similar associations of other states.
-Any corporation or association heretofore or hereafter organized under generally similar laws of another state shall be allowed to carry on any proper activities, operations and functions in this state upon compliance with the general regulations applicable to foreign corporations desiring to do business in this state, and all contracts which could be made by any association incorporated hereunder, made by or with such association shall be legal and valid and enforceable in this state with all of the remedies set forth in this act.
+24. Rights and remedies apply to similar associations of other states.
+1923, c.
+88, § 25.
+Any corporation or association heretofore or hereafter organized under generally similar laws of another state shall be allowed to carry on any proper activities, operations, and functions in this state upon compliance with the general regulations applicable to foreign corporations desiring to do business in this state, and all contracts which could be made by any association incorporated hereunder, made by or with such association shall be legal and valid and enforceable in this state with all of the remedies set forth in this chapter.

 Sec.
-26. Existing corporations and associations may adopt provisions of this act.
-Any corporation or association, organized under previously existing statutes, may, by a majority vote of its stockholders or members, be brought under the provisions of this act by limiting its membership and adopting the other restrictions as provided herein.
-It shall make out in duplicate a statement signed and sworn to by its directors to the effect that the corporation or association has, by a majority vote of the stockholders or members, decided to accept the benefits and be bound by the provisions of this act and has authorized all changes accordingly.
+25. Existing corporations and associations may adopt provisions of this chapter.
+1923, c.
+88, § 26.
+Any corporation or association, organized under previously existing statutes, may, by a majority vote of its stockholders or members, be brought under the provisions of this chapter by limiting its membership and adopting the other restrictions as provided herein.
+It shall make out in duplicate a statement signed and sworn to by its directors to the effect that the corporation or association has, by a majority vote of the stockholders or members, decided to accept the benefits and be bound by the provisions of this chapter and has authorized all changes accordingly.
 Articles of incorporation shall be filed as required in section seven hereof, except that they shall be signed by the members of the then board of directors.
 The filing fee shall be the same as for filing an amendment to certificate of organization.

-When any association shall be hereafter incorporated under this act, all contracts heretofore made, by or on behalf of same, by the promoters thereof, in anticipation of such associations becoming incorporated under the laws of this state, whether such contracts be made by or in the name of some corporation organized elsewhere or otherwise, and when same would have been valid if entered into subsequent to the passage of this act, are hereby validated as if made after the passage of this act.
+When any association shall be hereafter incorporated under this chapter, all contracts heretofore made, by or on behalf of same, by the promoters thereof, in anticipation of such associations becoming incorporated under the laws of this state, whether such contracts be made by or in the name of some corporation organized elsewhere or otherwise, and when same would have been valid if entered into subsequent to the passage of this chapter, are hereby validated as if made after the passage of this chapter.

 Sec.
-27. Penalty for inducing member to break contract; and for spreading false reports regarding association.
-Any person or persons or any corporation whose officers or employees knowingly induce or attempt to induce any member or stockholder of an association organized hereunder, or organized under similar statutes of other states, with similar restrictions and rights and operating in this state under due authority, to breach his marketing contract with the association, or who maliciously and knowingly spread false reports about the finances or management or activity thereof, shall be guilty of a misdemeanor and be subject to a fine of not less than one hundred dollars and not more than one thousand dollars for each such offense; and shall be liable to the association aggrieved in a civil suit in the penal sum of five hundred dollars for each such offense.
+26. Penalty for inducing member to break contract; and for spreading false reports regarding association.
+1923, c.
+88, § 27.
+Any person or persons or any corporation whose officers or employees knowingly induce or attempt to induce any member or stockholder of an association organized hereunder, or organized under similar statutes of other states, with similar restrictions and rights and operating in this state under due authority, to breach his marketing contract with the association, or who maliciously and knowingly spread false reports about the finances or management or activity thereof, shall be guilty of a misdemeanor and shall be punished by a fine of not less than one hundred dollars nor more than one thousand dollars for each such offense; and shall be liable to the association aggrieved in a civil suit in the penal sum of five hundred dollars for each such offense.